STAFF

 General Director

-Saira Frank began as a touring artist with OFTY in 2008 and after 7 seasons “on-the-road” as a soprano, joined the administrative staff in 2015.
-An avid teaching artist and performer, Saira’s credits run from opera to stage works to Broadway recitals across the Midwest and West Coast.
-She has performed recitals from her series, An afternoon on Broadway on over 200 occasions, bringing the best of opera and Broadway to senior audiences through storytelling and song.
-As resident teaching artist for Madison Opera, Saira introduced middle school students to opera and helped small groups create their own operatic work of art.
-Alongside her work with Opera for the Young, Saira is an adjunct voice instructor for Carroll University and is a member of the Grant Park Chorus, the Madison Choral Project, and serves on the board of directors for Brew City Opera.
+Saira Frank began as a touring artist with Opera for the Young in 2008 and, after seven seasons “on the road” as a soprano, joined the administrative staff in 2015.
+An avid teaching artist and performer, Saira’s credits span opera, stage works, and Broadway recitals across the Midwest and West Coast.
+She has performed her recital series, An Afternoon on Broadway, over 200 times, bringing opera and Broadway to senior audiences through storytelling and song.
+As resident teaching artist for Madison Opera, she introduced middle school students to opera and guided small groups in creating their own operatic works.

 ISABEL CELATA

-Operations Coordinator
+Operations Manager

 Isabel Celata is a performer and voice teacher based in Madison, Wisconsin.
 She is frequently seen on both the opera and musical theatre stages.
 Favorite roles include Elva in the World Premiere of OFTY Music Director Scott Gendel’s opera Everlasting Faint, Kate Monster in Avenue Q, Clara in The Light in the Piazza, Sophie in Mamma Mia!, and Miss Wordsworth in Albert Herring.
 She is also active on the concert stage, performing as the soprano soloist in December Songs with Middleton Community Orchestra and Haydn’s Paukenmesse with Ripon College’s Choral Union.

-In addition to her work as the Operations Coordinator, Isabel is an adjunct instructor of voice at Beloit and Ripon Colleges and maintains an active private voice studio.
+In addition to her work as Operations Manager, Isabel is an adjunct instructor of voice at Beloit and Ripon Colleges and maintains an active private voice studio.
 Isabel holds a B.A. in Music and Political Science from Rhodes College, a M.M. in Vocal Performance from the University of Memphis, and a D.M.A. in Vocal Performance from the University of Wisconsin-Madison.

 SCOTT GENDEL